Abhinav271828/pcfg-sae/README.md

 # Model Checkpoints
 - `results/scratch/12owob2t`: Model trained on prefix Expr.
 The SAEs are:
     - 0-23: $\alpha$-regularized sweep with normalization.
 The activations are normalized before passing through the SAE and, in the case of interventions, denormalized outside (not for loss computation).
+Terrible.